cmb69/pfw_xh/docs/faq.md

 On a first glance the plugin loader seems to do an excellent job with regard to simplifying plugin development, as it offers nearly fully automatic administration of configuration, language files and stylesheets.
-But on a closer look, that's nearly all it has to offer.
+But on a closer look, that's already all it has to offer.
 The rest is just the automatic inclusion of index.php and admin.php, and the general CMSimple_XH API, what is hardly more than some global variables.